PGM-Lab/InferPy/docs/notes/guidemodels.rst

-The ``with inf.datamodel()`` sintaxis is used to replicate the random variables contained within this construct.
+The ``with inf.datamodel()`` syntaxis is used to replicate the random variables contained within this construct.
 It follows from the so-called *plateau notation* to define the data generation part of a probabilistic model.
-Every replicated variable is **conditionally idependent** given the previous random variables (if any) defined outside the **with** statement.
-The plateau size will be later automatically calculated, so there is not need to specify it.
+Every replicated variable is **conditionally independent** given the previous random variables (if any) defined outside the **with** statement.
+The plateau size will be later automatically calculated, so there is no need to specify it.
 Yet, this construct has an optional input parameter for specifying its size, e.g., ``with inf.datamodel(size=N)``.
 This should be consistent with the size of our data.